masterbioinfo/projetwalker/Doc/GUItutorial.md

 ## 3-Upload your files <a name="upload"></a>:

-1. Click on **Upload titration directory** to upload all the .list files provided by your NMR titration.
-You must choose a directory in which all the .list files will be loaded.
+1. <a name="dir"></a> Click on **Upload titration directory** to choose a directory which contains all the .list files provided by your NMR titration

-Your files appear in the window:
+Your files appear in the output:

 |Data files|
 |------|